Skip to main content

 Dissemination of Voting Information

-Through various public media, election officials should provide adequate and timely information about registration procedures, lists of candidates on the ballot, polling places, and voting procedures.
+It is the obligation of the Secretary of State to provide election guides to the public through various public media.
+The SoS and election officials should provide adequate and timely non-partisan information about registration procedures, lists of candidates on the ballot, ballot initiatives, polling places, and voting procedures.

 Election Procedure